-Miche Pest Control is a top rated, family owned and operated, full service pest control company that provides flea control services for homes and businesses in Baltimore MD and the surrounding areas.
-Our expert technicians get rid of flea infestations quickly using combinations of highly effective pest management strategies to both eliminate existing fleas and prevent their return.
-Miche Pest Control has a 4.9 star rating and over 1,000 reviews online - call today!
+Miche Pest Control is a family owned and operated pest control company that provides residential and commercial flea control services in Baltimore MD and the surrounding areas.
+Our expert flea exterminators get rid of flea infestations quickly using combinations of highly effective pest management strategies to both eliminate existing fleas and prevent their return.
+Miche Pest Control has a 4.9 star rating and over 1,000 reviews online - call today or book online!

 Identifying Fleas in Baltimore, MD

 Fleas can be as small as 1/12 of an inch, have six legs, and are reddish-brown in color.

 Fleas are commonly found in places such as:

 - In dark, moist indoor areas, such as basements and attics

 - In dark, moist outdoor areas

 What Are Some Signs of a Flea Infestation?

 The most obvious sign that you have fleas in your home is, of course, if you see them.
 In addition to spotting fleas, you may also notice the tiny, white specs that they leave behind – flea eggs.
 Another sign of a flea infestation may be in your pets’ behavior and appearance.
 For example, if your pets are scratching at themselves excessively or if you are finding red bumps on your skin, these may be signs that your pets have fleas.